Arthur Power Palmer: Military career

 Power Palmer was born in June 1840, at Karnaul (Karnal), India, the son of Nicholas Palmer and Rebecca Carter Barrett.
 Educated at Cheltenham College, he was commissioned into the 5th Bengal Light Infantry in 1857.
 He took part in subduing the Indian Mutiny in 1857.

-In 1880, he was appointed Assistant Adjutant-General in Bengal and in 1885 was Commander of the 9th Bengal Cavalry for the Suakin Expedition.
+In 1880, he was appointed assistant adjutant-general in Bengal and in 1885 was commander of the 9th Bengal Cavalry for the Suakin Expedition.
 In 1897 he took part in the Tirah Campaign.
 He was also General Officer Commanding 2nd Division during the action at Chagru Kotal.

-In January 1898, he became Commander-in-Chief Punjab Command, and on 19 March 1900 he became Commander-in-Chief, India after the sudden death of Sir William Lockhart, holding this post for two and a half years.
+In January 1898, he became commander-in-chief Punjab Command, and on 19 March 1900 he became commander-in-chief of India after the sudden death of Sir William Lockhart, holding this post for two and a half years.

 In a farewell dinner held at Simla in late October 1902, the Viceroy, Lord Curzon said the following about their relationship:

-Palmer returned to the United Kingdom in December 1902, and retired from the Army.
+Palmer returned to the United Kingdom in December 1902, and was received in audience by King Edward VII in January 1903, when he was invested with the insignia of a Knight Grand Cross of the Indian Empire (GCIE), which he had received in the 1901 Birthday Honours.
+He retired from the Army the same year.
 He died in London in 1904 and is buried at Brompton Cemetery.